 Facebook (FB) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the social media company had lost 15.52% over the past month.
-This has lagged the Computer and Technology sector's loss of 9.68% and the S&P 500's loss of 10.82% in that time.
+Coming into today, shares of the social media company had lost 2.33% in the past month.
+In that same time, the Computer and Technology sector lost 7.54%, while the S&P 500 lost 10.5%.

 FB will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $2.55, up 200% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $17.98 billion, up 19.25% from the year-ago period.
+On that day, FB is projected to report earnings of $1.79 per share, which would represent year-over-year growth of 110.59%.
+Meanwhile, our latest consensus estimate is calling for revenue of $17.69 billion, up 17.3% from the prior-year quarter.

 Any recent changes to analyst estimates for FB should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 7.5% lower.
-FB is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 16.11% lower within the past month.
+FB is currently a Zacks Rank #3 (Hold).

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.